How to bet on sports: Everything you need to know about sports betting

 Which sport is easy to bet and win?

 The sport you know the most about is the easiest one to bet on and win.
-You can bet on almost any sport online, with a plethora of different markets on offer for each sport, and each event.
+You can bet on almost any sport online, with a whole host of different markets on offer for each sport, and each event.
 Go with the sports, teams and athletes you know the best and you’ll stand the best chance of winning.

 How do I calculate my bet?